enflam3/quiz-trial/README.md

 PHP / MySQL / HTML / CSS / JQuery / Bootstrap

-Fronted/UX - Bootstrap for quicker development / Collapsing for animation xCRUD library for DB data management - not included as it's not free.
+Fronted/UX - Bootstrap for quicker development / Collapsing for animation xCRUD library for DB data management - not included as it has licence

 Code commented and seperated in some kind of structure.